-As you design your Future Learning Goals essay, please use the following standards of excellence to guide your work.
+As you design your future learning goals essay, please use the following standards of excellence to guide your work.
 These represent the particular criteria that your instructors will be looking for and giving feedback on for this assignment.
 These standards form the basis of our full grading rubric, on which we base our end-of-semester assessment of portfolios.
-For each of the following five design criteria, your instructors will rate your design as “best” (fully meeting the criteria), “needs work” (partially meeting the criteria), or “poor” (not meeting the criteria):

 - Title – Does your essay have an expressive title?

-- Introductory Paragraph – Do the introductory paragraphs outline future goals and plans as well as the criteria, guidelines, or strategies used to determine the three areas of focus for the essay?
+- Introductory Paragraph – Do the introductory paragraphs outline future goals and plans and the criteria, guidelines, or strategies used to determine the areas of focus for the essay?

 - Compelling Narrative – Does the essay tell a coherent and compelling story about the knowledge you need to excel in the future?
 Does it effectively use text (and possibly other media) to do so?